 [H2] High-Resolution peripheral QCT.
 [Au: Is this a 2D or a 3D scanning modality?
 Please clarify this somewhere in the paragraph.]

-The most recently developed QCT scanning modality is HRpQCT (XtremeCT, Scanco Medical, Bruttisellen, Switzerland).
+The most recently developed QCT scanning modality is HRpQCT (XtremeCT, Scanco Medical, Bruttisellen, Switzerland) which allows multiple 2D slices (most commonly of the radius or tibia) to be recreated into a 3D ‘virtual bone biopsy’.
 The enhanced spatial resolution afforded by this modality is in excess of that provided by standard peripheral QCT, QCT or MRI[Au: We can use this abbreviation without definition in our journal.]85.
-HRpQCT imparts a low dose of radiation (<3 microSv) and owing to semi-automated contouring and segmentation[Au: of tissue?
+HRpQCT imparts a low dose of radiation (<3 microSv) and owing to semi-automated contouring and segmentation of tissue[Au: of tissue?
 Please clarify for non-specialists] this method provides data[Au:OK?] on densitometry, morphometry and biomechanical measures (including stiffness and elastic modulus)[Au:OK?
 Sentence restructured for clarity] through finite element analysis)86, 87.

 [H2] Non-DXA scanning in clinical practice.
 [Au: Removed the question mark from the heading as per our journal style.]

-A recent prospective study by the Bone Microarchitecture Consortium[Au: Abbreviation removed as it’s only used once in the article.] found that HRpQCT measurements (particularly peripheral skeleton failure load [Au: Please clarify peripheral skeleton failure load for non-experts.]) were significantly[Au: statistically significant or substantial?] associated with future risk of fracture over ~4.5 year follow-up after adjustment for BMD 76.
+A recent prospective study by the Bone Microarchitecture Consortium[Au: Abbreviation removed as it’s only used once in the article.] found that HRpQCT measurements (particularly peripheral skeleton failure load, which is the prediction of the external force required to cause failure of the bone) [Au: Please clarify peripheral skeleton failure load for non-experts.]) were statistically significantly[Au: statistically significant or substantial?] associated with future risk of fracture over ~4.5 year follow-up after adjustment for BMD 76.
 However, it should be emphasized that although the above ‘non-DXA’ scanning modalities provide valuable data to drive forward densitometric research, they are not currently used in clinical practice due to a lack of routine accessibility.
-Whilst quantitative ultrasonography was used extensively, particularly in the 1990’s, the limitations of this technology and ability to predict individual fracture status led to diminishing use and application [Au: The meaning of the highlighted text is currently unclear.
+Whilst quantitative ultrasonography was used extensively, particularly in the 1990’s, the practical limitations of this technology and inferior ability to predict individual fracture status (compared to DXA) led to diminishing use and application [Au: The meaning of the highlighted text is currently unclear.
 Do you mean, use of DXA to predict individual fracture status led to diminishing use of ultrasonography?].
 Quantitative ultrasonography[Au:OK?] also lacks a coherent standardization across different models and instruments of algorithmic data resolution and resultant reported parameters88.
 This method does, however, have a potential utility in low-resource settings where DXA is unavailable.
-Interestingly, MRI has also been used to assess bone densitometry but sits well behind the QCT methods described above[Au:OK?
-If not, please clarify ‘above’.] in terms of their usage in the clinical or research settings89[Au: Please reference this statement.].
+Interestingly, MRI has also been used to assess bone densitometry and has future potential [Au:OK?
+If not, please clarify ‘above’.] in terms of usage in the clinical or research settings89[Au: Please reference this statement.].

 [H1] Fracture prediction tools [Au: I moved the heading up, as this sentence makes a nice lead in for this main section, before the first subsection starts.]